codefellows/seattle-ops-201d9/class-11/lab/README.md

 ### Part 1: Staging

 - Download [ops201-class11.ova](https://codefellows.github.io/ops-201-guide/curriculum/#course-schedule){:target="_blank"} and import it into VirtualBox.
+  - Make sure that the VM is set to NAT (you will likely experience a network error message if you leave it set to bridged).
 - Clone a Windows 10 starter VM to create a VM that you can afford to break/delete.
 - Make sure you have a Windows 10 .iso file on hand.
   - [Download a new copy if need to.](https://codefellows.github.io/ops-201-guide/curriculum/#course-schedule){:target="_blank"}
 - Download [Darik's Boot and Nuke (DBAN) ISO file](https://sourceforge.net/projects/dban/files/dban/dban-2.3.0/dban-2.3.0_i586.iso/download){:target="_blank"}.
+- To avoid potential problems while running DBAN, try to have ~40gb of free space on your lab computer.
+  - (WHY: we use dynamically allocated disks with out VMs to save space on our lab computers, so a VM with a 50gb virtual disk but only 15gb of data written to the drive will only use 15gb of the host's disk space.
+However, DBAN securely wipes a drive by writing random characters to the disk, thus it will attempt to write gibberish to the _entire_ disk, causing the VM to temporarily use its entire allotted space.
+If there is not sufficient space remaining on the host then the lab computer may crash in spectacular fashion.)

 For each task below, include in your submission a text description of operations performed and any relevant screenshots as indicated.